Fire: Use in war

 The use of fire in warfare has a long history.
 Fire was the basis of all early thermal weapons, including incendiary devices, heated projectiles, and the use of smoke.
 This class of weapons was particularly evident during naval battles and siege warfare.
 The Byzantine fleet used Greek fire to attack ships and men.

-The invention of gunpowder in China led to the fire lance, a flame-thrower weapon dating to around 1000 CE which was a precursor to projectile weapons driven by burning gunpowder.
+The invention of gunpowder in China led to the fire lance, a flame-thrower dating to around 1000 CE, a precursor to projectile weapons driven by burning gunpowder.
 The earliest modern flamethrowers were used by infantry in the First World War, first used by German troops against entrenched French troops near Verdun in February 1915.
 They were later successfully mounted on armoured vehicles in the Second World War.

 Hand-thrown incendiary bombs improvised from glass bottles, later known as Molotov cocktails, were deployed during the Spanish Civil War in the 1930s.
 During that war, incendiary bombs were deployed against Guernica by Fascist Italian and Nazi German air forces that had been created specifically to support Franco's Nationalists.

 Incendiary bombs were dropped by Axis and Allies during the Second World War, notably on Coventry, Tokyo, Rotterdam, London, Hamburg and Dresden.
-In the latter two cases, firestorms were deliberately caused in which a ring of fire surrounding each city was drawn inward by an updraft created by a central cluster of fires.
+In the latter two cases, firestorms were deliberately caused, in which a ring of fire surrounding each city was drawn inward by an updraft created by a central cluster of fires.
 The United States Army Air Force extensively used incendiaries against Japanese targets in the latter months of the war, devastating entire cities constructed primarily of wood and paper houses.
 The incendiary fluid napalm was used in July 1944, towards the end of the Second World War, although its use did not gain public attention until the Vietnam War.